-Parents will normally receive an update on their child's progress once per term, either via a set of grades and comments or a full written report uploaded to the Parent Portal, or at a Parents' Evening (held either in person or online).
-If your child's teachers have concerns about their progress we will get in touch outside of these touchpoints.
+Parents will normally receive an update on their child's progress once per term, either via a set of grades and comments or a full written report uploaded to the Parent Portal, or at a Parents' Evening.
+If your child's teachers have concerns about their progress, we will get in touch outside of these touchpoints.